Paloma Valley High School

 Paloma Valley High School is a public four-year high school located in Menifee, California.
 The school is part of the Perris Union High School District.
 It opened for its first school year on September 7, 1995.
-The mascot is the Wildcat.
-Paloma Valley High School was ranked by Newsweek magazine as the 374th best high school in California.
 Students have the opportunity to take Advanced Placement coursework and exams.
 The AP participation rate at Paloma Valley High School is 35 percent.
 The student body makeup is 51 percent male and 49 percent female, and the total minority enrollment is 65 percent.